mrudorfer/grasp-evaluator/README.md

 ```
 cd GPNet-evaluator
-pip install .
+python setup.py install
 ```

 This will install all dependencies including the GPNet-simulator.
 However, it is recommended to install the simulator manually in editable mode.
 This way the simulator can find the object models and gripper models contained in the package.
-If you install without editable mode, you will need to provide the correct paths yourself.
+If you install without editable mode, you may need to provide the correct paths yourself.

 ## Usage